| | Major Adverse Cardiovascular Events Following Partial Nephrectomy | Major Adverse Cardiovascular Events Following Partial Nephrectomy

 | | Convulsions and Seizures | Convulsions and Seizures

 Overview Emergency services attend patients who are having a seizure on almost a daily basis.
 Consequently, they should understand the disease processes related to seizures and be confident in their prehospital management.
 In general, with the exception of a patient in Status Epilepticus, seizure management should be relatively straight forward.
-So, what is a seizure and what causes it?
-Basically, a seizure is any unusually excessive neuronal firing from the brain which manifests as changes in a patient’s motor/sensory control, sensory perception, behaviour and autonomic function.

 At a chemical level a seizure occurs when there is a sudden biochemical imbalance between the excitatory neurotransmitters and inhibitory neurotransmitters.
 The primary excitatory neurotransmitter found in the human central nervous system is called N-Methyl D Aspartate (NMDA); whereas the primary inhibitory neurotransmitter is called gamma-amino butyric acid (GABA).
 When there is an imbalance between these chemical mediators repeated firing and excitations of the neuronal cells occur.